Directions in Spanish

 Unlike many language learners online, I do believe understanding grammar is important in your language learning process.
 That said, I am of the opinion that textbook learning is a thing of the past.
 For the reasons mentioned, it’s just not an effective route to go down.

-Today, we live in a word with so many incredible online language learning resources available to us at the click of a button.
+Today, we live in a world with so many incredible online language-learning resources available to us at the click of a button.

 So, what’s the best way to learn Spanish with these online tools?